|Table of Contents|

 Robert and Goldie had one child:

-- Sandra Louise Claiborne was born and died on 23 December 1952.
+- Sandra Louise Claiborne was born and died on the same day on 23 December 1952.
 She is buried in Crown Hill Cemetery in Denver.

 - William Robert ("Bob") Claiborne was born on 5 May 1955, in Denver, Colorado.
 Bob married Susan Fay Tucker (born 28 November 1958) in Newtown, Missouri.
 Bob spent his later teenage years watching the draft on television, as most young men of his era did while the Vietnam War was being waged.
 The last year the draft was held was in 1973, the year Bob graduated high school.
 In 1974 Nixon announced he would begin to withdraw troops and end America's involvement in Vietnam.
 Along with this they ended the draft.
 Bob turned 19 in 1974, the year that he could have been drafted if he had drawn the right number.
 "I tell people that no matter what I still like Nixon," he said.
 Bob and Susan Fay divorced on 2 November 1987.
 They had two children:

 - William Michael Claiborne was born on 6 September 1979.
 He married Kristine Louise Rogers (born 17 October 1978) in 2003.
 The couple had two children:

 - Bailey Rae Claiborne was born on 10 March 2004.

 - Brooke Ryan Claiborne was born on 27 January 2006.

 - Johnathan Ryan Claiborne was born on 11 October 1981 and died two days later.
 He is buried in Crown Hill Cemetery in Denver, Colorado.